Amphiachyris dracunculoides (DC.) Nutt.

 Habit - Taprooted annual, sometimes with slightly woody base.

-Stems - To +60cm tall, erect, herbaceous, annual, from a taproot, typically single from the base and simple in the basal 1/2-2/3.
-Lower stem appearing woody, 3-5mm in diameter, grayish-brown.
+Stems - To 60 cm tall, erect, branched, herbaceous, typically single from the base and simple in the basal 1/2-2/3.
+Lower stem appearing woody, 3-5 mm in diameter, grayish-brown.
 Stems in inflorescence divaricate, glabrous, green, angled or grooved.